Shopping Cart

 • Go Big: A large backpack is your best option for long hikes.
 Remember: You can always leave space in a large backpack, but you can't increase the capacity of a small backpack.

-• Add Weight: If you’re going to a store to purchase your backpack make sure you add weight to the backpack while trying it on.
-Every backpack feels comfortable when it's empty, but you need it to be comfortable when it’s fully weighed down with gear.
+• Add Weight: If you're going to a store to purchase your backpack make sure you add weight to the backpack while trying it on.
+Every backpack feels comfortable when it's empty, but you need it to be comfortable when it's fully weighed down with gear.
+Test it with clothing, bedding, or other items to simulate a real camp load.

 The Smart Choice for Summer Camp Luggage